How To Get Rid Of Head Lice

 - if you choose to use another chemical or herbal treatment, speak to your pharmacist, doctor or nurse for advice about what treatment to use and how to use it

-- never use fly spray, kerosene or treatments intended for animals - these may harm children and adults
+- never use fly spray, kerosene or treatments intended for animals - these may harm tamariki and adults

 What are head lice?